Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100%, establishing baseline 3.
-Description adds value by grouping parameters into required/optional categories and stating the business rule that at least one optional action parameter must be provided—a constraint not expressed in the JSON schema.
+Schema coverage is 100%, but the description adds value by grouping parameters into categories (state, labels, assignees) and clarifying the requirement that at least one action must be specified.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.